Daiteap/daiteap-ui/app/docs/docs/kubernetes_clusters.md

 Following information is shown:

 - `Nodes` - includes the kubernetes nodes, their roles, count and resource configuration (CPU, RAM, DISK)
-- `Longhorn storage` - by default, the platform installs a longhorn storage on the node disks which are part of the cluster.
+- `Longhorn storage` - the platform installs a longhorn storage on separate node disks.
+To ensure no data loss each volume has three replicas.
+On cluster resize the longhorn cluster is also resized.
 A default storage class `Longhorn` is configured, which can be used by the user and apps in the service catalog for persistent storage.
-This part of the page shows the storage space on each of the installed nodes.
+This part of the page shows login info and the storage space on each of the installed nodes.
 - `Services` - installed services from the [Service Catalog](service_catalog.md)
 - `Grafana` - Used for monitoring cluster resources.
 - `User Cloud Credentials` - list of the cloud credentials for the cluster